 The tricky thing about maintaining debhelper is that everyone would like to see a program added to it to handle some special-purpose thing, and this is rarely a good idea, since it just serves to increase debhelper's command count, and thus its learning curve, while making me responsible for maintaining support for said obscure thing.

 My first rule of thumb is that at least ten packages need to be obvious benefactors of a feature or command before it's added to debhelper.
-That's an easy bar; after that I have to do some thinking and made the hard call.
+That's an easy bar; after that I have to do some thinking and make the hard call.